Back-end Engineering Articles

 Functions

-Basically, we're all the time creating functions that contain our logic and at the same time calling functions from other sources.
+Basically we’re all the time creating functions that contain our logic and at the same time calling functions from other sources.

 def hello